 Q: How often is the curriculum updated?

-The BRIDGE curriculum files are updated on a regular basis.
-This allows the BRIDGE Office to continuously improve the BRIDGE materials.
-Changes are based on facilitator feedback, so facilitators are encouraged to contact the BRIDGE Office if they have amendments, corrections, additions or other improvements for the curriculum.
+The BRIDGE curriculum files are updated when resources permit.
+BRIDGE aims to continuously improve the BRIDGE materials.
+Changes are based on facilitator feedback, so facilitators are encouraged to contact BRIDGE if they have amendments, corrections, additions or other improvements for the curriculum.
 Occasionally a focused update is conducted where a curriculum expert is contracted to review or update a specific module.